 - Circulars issued by federal ministries

-- Circulars issued by the Federal Ministry of Justice
+- Directives and circulars issued by the Federal Ministry of Finance (external)

 Some Austrian laws are also available in English.

-More information can be found on the website of the Legal Information System of the Republic of Austria.
+Further information can be found on the website of the Legal Information System of the Republic of Austria (Rechtsinformationssystem des Bundes).